 I loved the game so much I started drawing for the first time since starting my corporate career.
 As the game progressed, I thought about writing again.
 I wanted to turn this story we were telling into a book series.
 When I was around 19 years old I had tried to get my novels published.
 But I was young, inexperienced, unpolished, and didn’t have a great deal of support to help me learn what I needed to do.
 Because these books were based off a game that was so close to our hearts, I didn’t want to go down that path again.
 I didn’t want them changed by a publisher for what was “marketable” or “trendy”.
 I wanted to tell our story the same way it had touched my heart.

 In 2019 we wrote and published Phantom Five independently.
 And in 2020 we did the same with Ash & Thunder.
 This initially was just for fun.
 Just because we loved it.
 When other people began to read it, and give it good reviews, we realized we had something special.
 Something that other people might enjoy and be moved by.

 Our Lives Now

 Both of our careers have become more stable after the drastic shift we took to become writers.
 We write for video games and still do some freelance work.
 But our focus is on Thread of Souls.
 We publish one book a year and intend to increase that number as the years go on with supplemental stories.
 We also started publishing for Dungeon Master’s Guild.
-Thread of Souls may have started as D&D 5e, but it did not take long for us to change it to a fully homebrewed game with our own rules, pantheon, monster stats, and classes.
+Thread of Souls may have started as a mashup of many tabletop games, but it did not take long for us to change it to a fully homebrewed game with our own rules, pantheon, monster stats, and classes.
 We decided to share that creativity on another platform.